 San Diego is a coastal Southern California city about 120 miles south of Los Angeles and along the border with Mexico.
 San Diego is the second largest Californian city and the eighth largest in the country.
 It is also one of the fastest growing U.S. cities.

-San Diego has the third largest homeless population in the country, with the largest percentage of homeless veterans.
+San Diego has the third largest homeless population in the country, with the most significant percentage of homeless veterans.
 While San Diego was the fifth wealthiest city in the United States according to Forbes in 2005, almost 15% of the population was below the poverty line at this time.